 Holiday Letting Price Information in Sarajevo

-We rendered price information data on the above graph to give you more insights on prices in Sarajevo.
-Prices reach their highest point in May, where prices are an average of £44 a night (11/05 - 18/05).
-You can find some of the best deals during a week of September (28/09 - 05/10).
+We summarised price information data in the above graph to give you more insights into prices in Sarajevo.
+Prices reach their highest point in January, when prices are an average of £46 a night (11/01 - 18/01).
+You can find some of the best deals during one week in February (08/02 - 15/02).
 It is the cheapest week of the next 12 months.

 Holiday Home Availability Information in Sarajevo

 Check how busy Sarajevo is with our availability graph.
-The week with the highest booking rate in the next 6 months is in September (21/09 - 28/09), where 29% of the holiday lettings are booked.
-It will be easy to find a holiday home that suits you in a week of January (26/01 - 02/02), as 96 of the rentals are still available.
+The week with the highest booking rate in the next 6 months is in February (01/02 - 08/02), when 40% of the holiday lettings are booked.
+It will be easy to find a holiday home that suits you in one week in February (23/02 - 02/03), when 93 of the rentals are still available.

-Find the Sarajevo climate diagram.
-This year, July will have higher average temperatures.
-No heat wave is expected in January, where minimum average temperatures usally hit a -4° low.
-The rainiest month is July while the driest month is August.
+Here is our climate diagram for Sarajevo.
+This year, July will have the highest average temperatures.
+No heat wave is expected in January, when minimum average temperatures usally hit a -4° low.
+The rainiest month is July, while the driest month is August.